• Skip to main content

 Jump to:

-This cherry tea cake recipe was on repeat because each time I tried with a few tweaks and it only got better!
+This sweet cherry almond cake recipe was on repeat because each time I tried with a few tweaks it only got better!
 Yes, I tested with frozen cherries too!😋

 I am calling this "tea cake" though traditionally the tea cakes I grew up eating in India are single slices of butter or sponge cakes sold in all popular bakeries.
 Sometimes they have dried fruits but mostly they are rich butter cakes that can be served with a cup of chai.

-The ingredients are all easily available, I have incuded alternate options where possible.
-Do check the recipe card below for detailed version.
+The ingredients to make fresh cherry and almond tea cake are easily available.
+I have included alternate options where possible.
+Do check the recipe card below for a detailed version.

 • all-purpose flour